 I also strongly advise utilizing existing internship programs offered through your college.
 Often, these programs allow for college credit, financial aid and housing arrangements.

 Thanks for your interest in serving as a member of our office team.
 I hope to hear from you.

 If you would like more information on Congressional Internships—please contact my office.

-Please note: Application period for the Summer 2017 (June through August) is now closed.
-However, you can submit your application for the Fall 2017 semester.
+Please note: Application period for the Summer 2018 (June through August) is now open.